 The tenant, however, has an obligation to meet certain standards.
 They must serve you with a copy of the letter from their commanding officer.
 They must also show proof that their duty is going to run for at least the next 90 days.

-In Georgia, service members includes the U.S. Coast Guard, Georgia Air National Guard, and the Georgia National Guard.
+Under Georgia law, service members includes the U.S. Coast Guard, Georgia Air National Guard, and the Georgia National Guard.

 The Unit is Uninhabitable